Karen Krantzcke

 Karen Krantzcke (1 February 1946 – 11 April 1977) was an Australian tennis player.
 She achieved a world top ten singles ranking in 1970.
 In her short career, she made the quarterfinals or better at each of the four Grand Slam championships in both singles and doubles.
 She also won the Australian Open in doubles, and assisted Australia to victory in the Federation Cup.

-At the age of 31, Krantzcke died from a heart attack while jogging.
+At the age of 31, Krantzcke died from a heart attack while jogging in Florida, United States, where she was playing on the Challenger circuit.

 Early career

 Krantzcke, a tall right-handed player, achieved much junior success including winning the Australian junior singles title in 1966.

 Professional career

 Her most successful season came in 1969/70.
 After reaching the US Open quarterfinals, she reached the semifinals at the Australian Open and the French Open and then reached the quarterfinals at Wimbledon.
 At these tournaments, she upset highly ranked players like Virginia Wade, Françoise Dürr, and Judy Tegart Dalton.

 During this time, she also combined with Dalton to win the Federation Cup for Australia, remaining undefeated in singles and doubles on the German clay.

 After Wimbledon in 1970, 'Kran' took eighteen months off the tour after discovering she was hypoglycemic.

 On returning to the tour, she was never able to get back to her best form.
 She continued to do well in her home Australian championship and reached the semi-finals for the second time in 1977.
 During her career she defeated Margaret Court, Evonne Goolagong Cawley four times, Billie Jean King twice, Kerry Melville Reid four times, and Virginia Wade.
-At the New South Wales Open in 1974 Krantzcke defeated Evonne Goolagong Cawley in the final 6-2, 6-3 and at Strathfield in 1969 she defeated Evonne Goolagong Cawley in the final 6-3, 6-4.
+At the New South Wales Open in 1974 Krantzcke defeated Evonne Goolagong Cawley in the final 6–2, 6–3 and at Strathfield in 1969 she defeated Evonne Goolagong Cawley in the final 6–3, 6–4.